Meta Discovery: Learning to Discover Novel Classes given Very Limited Data: Introduction

-In this paper, we revisit L2DNC and find that L2DNC will be a well-defined problem if L2DNC is \emph{sampling in causality}, i.e., novel and known classes are sampled together (Figure~\ref{fig1_sampling}).
+In this paper, we revisit NCD and find that NCD will be a well-defined problem if NCD is \emph{sampling in causality} ($Y\to X$), i.e., novel and known classes are sampled together (Figure~\ref{fig1_sampling}).
 In this sampling process, data are often obtained because of a given purpose, and novel classes and known classes are obtained in the same scenario.
 For instance, botanists sample plant specimens for research purposes in the forests.
-Except for the plants they are interested in (i.e., known classes), they also find scarce plants never seen before (i.e., finding novel classes) \cite{smith1874discovery}.
+Except for the plants they are interested in (i.e., known classes), they also find scarce plants never seen before (i.e., finding novel classes).
 Since a trip to forests is relatively costly and toilsome, botanists had better sampled these scarce plants passingly for future research.
 From this example, it can be seen that botanists will have plenty of labeled data with known classes, and few unlabeled data with novel classes.
 Since both data are sampled together from the same scenario (e.g., plants in the forests), it is reasonable to leverage knowledge of known classes to help cluster novel classes, which is like ``discovering novel categories'' happened in our daily life.

-Therefore, we argue that the key assumption behind L2DNC is that, known classes and novel classes \emph{share high-level semantic features}.
-For example, known classes and novel classes are different plants but all of them have the leaf, the stem, and the roots \cite{book:1273685}.
-After demystifying the key assumption behind L2DNC, we find that this assumption is exactly the same as the underlying assumption of meta-learning \cite{DBLP:conf/nips/ChenWLLZC20,DBLP:journals/jmlr/Maurer05}.
-Hence, we naturally link L2DNC to meta-learning.
+Therefore, we argue that the key assumption behind NCD is that, known classes and novel classes \emph{share high-level semantic features}.
+For example, known classes and novel classes are different plants but all of them have the leaf, the stem, and the roots.
+Then, we reformulate the NCD problem and show that NCD is theoretically solvable under mild assumptions (including the key assumption above).
+We also show an impossibility theorem for previous NCD setting.
+This theorem shows that it might not be necessary to introduce known-class data to help cluster novel-class data if known classes and novel classes do \emph{not} {share high-level semantic features}.
+Namely, NCD might be an ill-defined problem if known and novel class do \emph{not} {share high-level semantic features}.

-Based on the definition of meta-learning, we formulate the L2DNC problem rigorously.
-As a result, L2DNC is not only theoretically solvable (Theorem~\ref{thm:gb}), but can also be empirically addressed by wisely modified meta-learning approaches.
-More importantly, based on our formulation and meta-learning mechanism, we can focus on a more challenging problem setting: \emph{L2DNC given very limited data} (L2DNCL), i.e., how to cluster novel classes given very limited data, which is the most challenging part in L2DNC and previous methods cannot address this situation well (Figure~\ref{fig:result_1}).
-Recall the issues mentioned previously, it is clear that both issues are well addressed after finding the key assumption behind L2DNC and linking L2DNC to meta-learning.